 B. The game does NOT BEGIN UNTIL EAST THROWS THE FIRST TILE.
-If another player throws a tile before East discards the 14th tile, the other player returns the tile to their rack and is not penalized.
+If another player throws a tile before East discards the 14th tile, the other player may return that discarded tile to their rack, and is not penalized.

 4. VERIFYING SCORES: "A" (EAST) will verify "C’s” (WEST) scores and initial their official computer score card (or score sheet), and vice-versa.
 "B" (NORTH) will verify "D’s” (SOUTH) scores and initial the official computer score card (or score sheet), and vice-versa.
 The scorekeeper will not accept any unverified scorecards or score sheets.
 VARIATION: In games/tournaments where there is a designated EAST-SCOREKEEPER, then all game-scores will be verified by EAST.

 A. The First Charleston of 3 passes is compulsory* (Right-Over-Left ROL); the Second Charleston then proceeds if all players agree (Left-Over-Right LOR).
 ROL LOR